-E. globulus is a sprouting species and so it is traditionally coppiced.
-In the past, the more drought-resistant E. camaldulensis was widely planted in Spanish Southwest, but most of its plantations have been removed or substituted by more productive E. globulus clones during the last decades.
-Lastly, from the beginning of 21st century, the more freeze, pest and diseases resistant species E. nitens has spread in the Spanish Northwestern area, especially in Galicia.
+E. globulus is a sprouting species and is thus traditionally coppiced.
+In the past, the more drought-resistant E. camaldulensis was widely planted in the southwest of Spain, but in the past decades most of its plantations have been removed or substituted by more productive E. globulus clones.
+Lastly, from the beginning of 21st century, the more freeze, pest and diseases resistant species E. nitens has become more frequent in the northwest of Spain, especially in Galicia.

-The most productive Spanish eucalypt plantation area is located in Galicia and the Cantabrian area.
+The most productive Spanish eucalypt plantation area is located within Galicia and the Cantabrian region.
 A constraint on these plantations is the very fragmented forest ownership (average ownership size of less than 2 ha, divided into several plots), which limits the harvesting systems and the plantation profitability.
 Accordingly, most of the Spanish harvesting contractors are small-sized enterprises that have had trouble to adapt to a proper mechanization due to lack of investment capability and, in many cases, lack of adequate training and entrepreneurial culture.

-In Spain, the usual plantation frame ranges from 2x3 m to 3x3 m (final density; there are no thinnings) and the rotation age varies from 12 to 15 years, or eventually more.
+In Spain, the usual plantation frame ranges from 2x3 m to 3x3 m (final density; there are no thinnings) and the rotation age varies from 12 to 15 years, although it could eventually be longer.
 Fertilizing and cleaning of competing vegetation are usual practices.
-When needed, treatments against pest and diseases are common.
+Treatments against pest and diseases are quite common.
 Fire risk and fire protection are of high importance for eucalypt management.

-When a E. globulus plantation is coppiced, felling and sprouting are followed by the selection of the best sprouts - 1 to 3 per stump - after 1 or 2 years.
-The second rotation was thought to produce some 10-15% more volume compared to the original plantation, while the next rotations are decreasing their yield until the point in which it is better to plant again.
-During the last decade, many coppices have been uprooted and re-planted again using genetically improved material.
-Eucalypt coppices in Portugal are characterized by a 12 year rotation cycle and a full year period of growth.
-The average biomass productivity ranges between about 14 and 16 t ha-1 year-1 which is equal to about 14-15 m3 year1.
-The recent data showed a high dependence between biomass productivity and rainfall, reflected by a sharp decrease in the second year of a two year draught period (2004-2005), characterized by half yearly precipitation values.
-The decrease of above ground biomass productivity in the second year, was of a half order of magnitude compared to usual values.
+When a E. globulus plantation is coppiced, felling and sprouting are followed by the selection of the best sprouts: 1 to 3 per stump, after 1 or 2 years.
+The second rotation is thought to produce some 10-15% more volume compared to the original plantation, while the next rotations continue to decrease in yield to the point at which it is more productive to plant again.
+During the past decade, many coppices have been uprooted and re-planted again using genetically improved material.

 Figure 10.
-Felling by chainsaw (photo E. Tolosana)
+Felling by chainsaw (Photo: E. Tolosana)